lekoala/silverstripe-cookieconsent/README.md

 - tracking
 - targeting

 And they will be rendered in something like this.
-Please note the text/plan type that prevents the script for being executed.
+Please note the text/plain type that prevents the script for being executed.
-This is what you should do if you include script manually.
+This is what you should do if you include your scripts manually.

 ```html
 <script type="text/plain" cookie-consent="strictly-necessary" src="strict.js">